-When you work for yourself, being productive is as important as it is challenging.
+When you work for yourself, being productive as a small business owner is as important as it is challenging.
 There’s no one else around to keep you on track, or pick up the slack if you fall behind.
 It’s up to you to get everything done – and it’s not just about getting the work completed.
 It’s about doing it well.
 There are stumbling blocks—distractions, inefficiencies—that can keep you from doing your best work.
 Here are five common productivity traps you can fall into with sole proprietorship, as well as the best ways to escape them.

 1. Getting Distracted Online